 Oil prices rose sharply in Asian trade on Wednesday on glimmers of hope of a producer cut-back and after a steep sell-off overnight.

-Iran's oil minister said Tehran was ready to negotiate with Saudi Arabia over the conditions in oil markets, Iran's Press TV reported.
+But some additional support appeared to come on Tuesday, in the form of a report on Iran's Press TV that Iranian oil minister Bijan Zangeneh had said Tehran was ready to negotiate with Saudi Arabia over current conditions in the oil market.

 "We support any form of dialogue and cooperation with OPEC member states including Saudi Arabia," Zangeneh reportedly said.